nicolaroberts/nicolaroberts.github.io/_posts/2016-01-01-r-packages-part-3.md

 {% endhighlight %}

 Slots of an S4 object can be accessed (get and set) via `@` or `slot()`.
 However, this requires specific knowledge of the implementation (slot names).
-A better approach for the user is to define accessor methods for getting/setting data.
+Defined accessor methods are a better approach for general users.
 Remember to check `validObject(x)==TRUE` before returning an object with a new slot value.

 {% highlight r %}
 # only set the generic like this if it does not already exist